-As part of the ongoing Island Planning Strategy and Brownfield Land Register work, the council is running a ‘call for brownfield sites’ consultation over the next 4 weeks from Monday 15th February to Friday 19th March.
+As part of the ongoing Island Planning Strategy and Brownfield Land Register work, the council is running a ‘call for brownfield sites’ consultation.
+It will take place over the next 4 weeks.
+The consultation will be open from Monday 15 February to Friday 19 March 2021.

-Brownfield land is a common term used to describe previously developed land – which is land that is currently or was occupied by a permanent structure.
+Brownfield land is a common term used to describe previously developed land.
+This means land that is currently or was occupied by a permanent structure.
 Agricultural buildings do not count as brownfield land, nor do residential gardens, parks or recreation grounds when they are in built up areas.

-The IWC is in the process of preparing the next version of the Island Planning Strategy (the Local Plan) and following the previous consultation on the draft plan wishes to ensure as much brownfield land is known about as possible to help inform the next version of the plan.
+The IWC is in the process of preparing the next version of the Island Planning Strategy (the Local Plan).
+Following the previous consultation on the draft plan wishes to ensure as much brownfield land is known about to help inform the next version of the plan.

-Once the consultation period is over, the council will review the sites put forward during the consultation and use the information to help inform the next version of the local plan, which is due to go out to public consultation in the summer of 2021.
+Once the consultation period is over, the council will review the sites put forward during the consultation.
+They will use the information to help inform the next version of the local plan, which is due to go out to public consultation in the summer of 2021.
 Where necessary, we will contact relevant landowners.
 We will also update the Brownfield Land Register, which the Council is required to do every year.

 How to submit a site.

 Please complete a Call for Brownfield Sites Response Form. pdf (iow.gov.uk), for each site.
 Please include any relevant site information.